Division of Strategy and Policy

 Senior Vice President for Strategy and Policy | 919-962-6082

 Dr. Andrew Kelly serves as the Senior Vice President for Strategy and Policy.
 Kelly leads the newly formed Division of Strategy and Policy which is charged with enhancing and furthering the UNC system’s strategic goals.
 In addition to serving as a higher-education policy expert to the President and the Board of Governors, he is tasked with developing a robust performance measurement system and proactively identifying new initiatives to promote system goals.

-Prior to joining UNC, Kelly was a resident scholar in education policy studies and the Funding Director of the Center on Higher Education Reform at the American Enterprise Institute (AEI).
+Prior to joining UNC, Kelly was a resident scholar in education policy studies and the Founding Director of the Center on Higher Education Reform at the American Enterprise Institute (AEI).
 In his roles, Dr. Kelly conducted research on college affordability innovation in higher education and federal and state policy and advised members of congress, state policy makers and presidential candidates.
 Kelly has published work in academic journals and in popular outlets such as the Wall Street Journal, the New York Times, the Chronicle of Higher Education, Education Week, The Atlantic, and National Review.